Atypon-OpenSource/manuscripts-article-editor/README.md

 1. Add any environment variables needed for the API server in `docker/server/.env`.
 1. `docker login registry.gitlab.com` to log in to GitLab’s Container Registry using your GitLab username and password (or a deploy token for read-only access to the registry images).
-1. Run `docker-compose pull --no-parallel` to pull the latest server Docker images.
+1. Run `docker-compose pull` to pull the latest server Docker images.
+1. [first run] Initialize the backend services: `scripts/api/initialize.sh`
-1. Run `docker-compose up api` to start the API server in Docker.
+1. [subsequent runs] Start the backend services: `docker-compose up api`
 1. Run `docker-compose up data jupyter` to start the additional services.
 1. To stop the service, run `docker-compose down`.
 Add an optional `-v` flag to delete the data volumes.